 Schedule a Complimentary Consultation

 Regardless of whether a hit and run driver is caught or gets away, you will need to retain an experienced personal injury attorney to pursue maximum compensation.
 The Law Office of James C. Suits II is only a phone call away from helping you get through the challenging legal process of recovering compensation against a hit and run driver.
-Mr. Suits will personally handle your free consultation and discuss all of the legal options available based on the unique circumstances of your accident.
+James will personally handle your free consultation and discuss all of the legal options available based on the unique circumstances of your accident.
 Once retained, he will focus on achieving the best results possible while at the same time maintaining the highest level of client service, where he will listen to all of your concerns and communicate with you frequently about the case.
-Mr. Suits will handle all of the hurdles and challenges that will present themselves during a hit and run case, so that you can focus on recovering from your injuries.
+James will handle all of the hurdles and challenges that will present themselves during a hit and run case, so that you can focus on recovering from your injuries.

 Please feel free to call our San Jose office today at (408) 479-7622 to discuss how you can seek justice against a hit and run driver.
 Our consultations are always free and we enjoy speaking with anyone who has been injured in a hit and run accident.